 - Colchicine is thought to decrease the ‘cytokine storm’ or inflammation that causes complications and death, in patients with COVID-19.

-- Colchicine is currently approved by FDA for gout and familial mediterranean fever and is in a clinical trial for treatment of COVID-19 illness which is caused by coronavirus.
+- Colchicine is currently approved by FDA for gout and familial mediterranean fever.

 - Colchicine Information for Consumers